Our collective members present themselves:

 Find out more under www.physio.unibe.ch

-The Department of Medicine is one of the seven Departments of the Faculty of Sciences the University of Fribourg.
+The Faculty of Science and Medicine University of Fribourg – Section Medicine is one of the seven Departments of the Faculty of Sciences the University of Fribourg.
 It hosts 13 full professors and 7 associate professors.
-The Department of Medicine of the Faculty of Sciences is devoted to teaching and research in the field of Medicine, Biomedical Sciences, Sport and Movement Sciences and Pharmacy.
+The Section Medicine of the Faculty of Sciences is devoted to teaching and research in the field of Medicine, Biomedical Sciences, Sport and Movement Sciences and Pharmacy.
 It is currently experiencing a very exciting momentum of transition and development with profound impact on research activities.

-Please find more information about the Department of Medicine on their website: www.unifr.ch/med
+Please find more information about the Section Medicine on their website: www.unifr.ch/med

 The InnoMedica In addition to a patented technology, InnoMedica is defined especially by the will of a team to develop out of an innovative research in the field of liposomal targeting a pharmaceutical drug and to bring this therapy to the patients.
 To achieve this goal, experienced entrepreneurs and managers work alongside young university graduates.
 In addition, we are also supported by a variety of people outside the company.
 Only the combined efforts of investors, employees, physicians and patients will eventually make it possible to go the long way to register a prescription drug.